The fast-paced evolution of technology has made communication simpler! One important development is that of real-time communication.

 Signaling in real time communication is nothing but a mechanism to coordinate the communication and exchange of control messages between the sender and the receiver.

-An important fact to note here is signaling is not part of the RTCPeerConnection API.
+An important fact to note here is that signaling is not part of the RTCPeerConnection API.

 WebRTC app developers can choose whatever messaging protocol they prefer, such as SIP or XMPP, and also an appropriate duplex (two-way) communication channel.

-Browsers with versions Chrome 25, Opera 18 and Firefox 22 and above support this peer-to-peer communication API.
+Browsers with versions Chrome 25, Opera 18 and Firefox 22 and above support the RTCDataChannel peer-to-peer communication API.

 Creating a WebRTC powered Voice And Video Calling App is not an easy task and has its own challenges.
 There are multiple phases to this build and making sure that every element of your app works is rather difficult.